 You or your business must register and title at a DMV office any vehicle you own or lease.

 - the registration doesn’t need to be the in the name of the owner, or for only one person

 - you must be at least 16 years old to register a vehicle 1

 - your vehicle must comply with California emissions standards, unless it is exempt

-- we give you registration documents (this can include 1 or 2 plates) and an inspection extension when you register (we mail you your new title certificate 2)
+- we give you the registration documents (this can include 1 or 2 plates) and an inspection extension when you register, and we mail you your new title certificate 2

 If you are a member of the Armed Forces, please see our Military & Veteran Resources page, and, thank you for your service!